What Does a Concert Tour Manager Do?

 • OTHER EXPENSES**

-The responsibility of the CTM is to present the costs as he or she perceives them and to offer solutions if the costs are too great.
+The responsibility of the CTM is to present the costs as she perceives them and to offer solutions if the costs are too great.

 The income minus the expenses will give either the profit or loss (shortfall) for the tour.